CBG effects: All about cannabigerol

 Experiences with CBG can vary depending on a number of factors such as dosage, method of use and personal health conditions.
 Compared to CBD, which is more extensively researched and used, there is less user feedback on CBG, but the reports that do exist are mostly positive.

-However, it is important to emphasize that many of the positive effects of CBG have yet to be confirmed in clinical trials.
+However, it is important to emphasise that many of the positive effects of CBG have yet to be confirmed in clinical trials.
 However, the experience and reports to date offer a promising outlook on the potential of this cannabinoid.

-CBG effects on the psyche
+CBG effects Psyche

 Influence on mood and emotions